BLOG

 Email content reads Subject: King of the Luau | Body: Hey Tim, Rocking the leis on LinkedIn man, awesome.
 Hope you were holding a Mai Tai too.
 Got a quick question actually - wondering what your team is doing for prospecting at the moment.
 I was thinking we might be able to help you find contact info for some new prospects.
 We've got a nice, smooth workflow with stuff like Salesforce and Outreach, so if you're using those even better.
 What do you think about chatting sometime?

 A vague subject line is a great way to use curiosity to draw someone in to open and read your email.
-In many ways, an email subject should be like a personalized version of link clickbait.
+In many ways, an email subject should be like a personalized version of clickbait.

 Don’t be annoying clickbait, but think of the curiosity clickbait uses to draw interest on social media.
 How often have we all clicked on an article that had a vague headline off Twitter or Facebook.
 They got you didn't they!?